johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 <https://en.wikipedia.org/wiki/Eye_of_the_Beholder_(video_game)>`_).

-By default, you cannot move past the edges of the level but you can enable this behaviour by ticking the **Movement wrap-around** checkbox in the :ref:`preferences:Editing tab` of the :ref:`preferences:Preferences` dialog.
+By default, you cannot move past the edges of the level but you can enable this behaviour by ticking the **Movement wraparound** checkbox in the :ref:`preferences:Editing tab` of the :ref:`preferences:Preferences` dialog.
-For consistency, this enables wrap-around cursor movement in all editing modes (you'll learn about these modes below and in later chapters).
+For consistency, this enables wraparound cursor movement in all editing modes (you'll learn about these modes below and in later chapters).